AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-about.md

 <!-- The bulk upload feature requires you to either a) upload DoubleClick and Flashtalking tag sheets or b) download a template, input your tags into the template, and then re-upload the template. -->
 <!-- need a list of all supported third-party ad servers; see file in future-tbd folder -->

-Once your ads are set up, you'll need to attach each ad to a placement, which includes the targeting parameters (such as geo, audience, device, and inventory targeting) that will control how your campaign will deliver.
+Once your ads are set up, attach each ad to a placement, which includes the targeting parameters (such as geo, audience, device, and inventory targeting) that control how your campaign delivers.
 You can attach a single ad to one or multiple placements.

 ## Available Ad Types {#ad-types}